Gold Visa® Card review

 Depending on your spending and location, you might want to consider different reward styles.
 If you’re currently deployed abroad or you travel often, the Chase Sapphire Preferred® Card is an excellent choice.
 Meanwhile, the Blue Cash Preferred® Card from American Express is perfect for at-home expenses.
 If your purchases don’t fall within typical bonus categories, you can’t go wrong with a flat-rate cash back card like the Citi® Double Cash Card.

 Bankrate’s take—Is the PenFed Gold Visa worth it?

-Whether you’ve served with the military or not, the PenFed Gold Visa Credit Card is certainly worth considering if you know you may carry a balance from time to time.
+Whether you’ve served with the military or not, the PenFed Gold Visa Credit Card is certainly worth considering if you know you may carry a balance from time to time and are a PenFed Credit Union member.
 Its low rates and fees make it a fantastic opportunity to save money on interest, even if you have less than stellar credit.